 SG Grant Equity

-While Singapore sees deeptech as a means toward a new advent of a digitized economy, funding has largely been challenging.
-This is due to the fact that the sector’s capacity for commercialization has not been that well proven.
+While Singapore sees deep-tech as a means toward a new advent of a digitized economy, funding has largely been challenging.
+This is because the sector’s capacity for commercialization has not been that well proven.
 And as such, brings up a fair amount of reservations from investors.

 The SG Equity Grant seeks to bridge the gap between potential startups and globalization by working in partnership with venture capital firms and third-party investors through the fund-of-fund method.